How to set up your law firm’s processes and systems

 • How will I keep client information secure?

-Remember that this is just a starting point.
-Depending on your practice area, there may be more specific workflows you’ll need to think through as well.
+Remember, this is just a starting point.
+Depending on your legal practice area, there may be more specific workflows you’ll need to think through.

 Internal Operations and Work Flow